RajLabMSSM/QTL-mapping-pipeline/README.md

   See: example/Cerebellum_sample_key.txt

 #### `genotypePCs:`
-  A matrix of genotype PCs where the columns are first `ID` and then the sample IDs (matching the `sample_id` column of the sample key), and the rows are principal components of the genotypes.
+  A matrix of genotype PCs where the columns are first `ID` and then the participant IDs (matching the `participant_id` column of the sample key), and the rows are principal components of the genotypes.
 The first column gives the name of the PCs.

  See example/Cerebellum_genotype_PCs.txt